Improve Reading Skills with Literacy Centers

 Follow these seven steps to get your centers up and running in your classroom!

-1. Give each station a focus
+1. Give Each Center a Focus

 An innovative literacy program comprises of all five aspects of reading and the English language arts:

 Assign each station a specific aspect to emphasize before determining what activities and tools to use at each one.

 There’s no need to make more work for yourself by creating over-the-top stations.
 Instead, focus on the basics.